zkanda/zkanda.github.io/content/posts/03-sonnie.md

 ![sonnie](/posts/images/sonnie-3.jpg)

-Most of all, she can easily talk to anyone, and you can tell she's listening.
+She's an adventurer at heart, but most of all, she can easily talk to anyone, and you can tell she's listening.